Politics: Professors Fitzpatrick, Marks (Chair), Stern; Associate Professor Evans; Assistant Professors A. Karreth, J. Karreth; Lecturer Kane.

 A continuation of POL-350A.
 This course also prepares students to participate in the National Model United Nations conference.
 Prerequisite: POL-350A or permission of the instructor.
 Students must take both POL-350A and B to receive credit for one elective course in the major.
 Two hours per week.
 Two semester hours.

 POL-352.
 Theories of International Relations

 This course explores the theories that have been used to study international relations from ancient times to the present.
 Particular attention is given to the roots of contemporary theories, especially realism, neoliberalism, constructivism, feminism and critical theories.
 Three hours per week.
 Four semester hours.
 (SS.)

 POL-354.
 Global Health

 This course considers contrasting views on health as a human right and explores how social, economic and political forces influence who gets sick, what diseases afflict them, which treatments are available to them, and what the outcome of those treatments are.
 It examines a number of global health problems, including malaria, tuberculosis, AIDS, polio, global obesity and global hunger as well as mental health.
 The roles of global public health organizations and private foundations are also studied.
 Three hours per week.
 Four semester hours.
-(SS, G.)
+(DN, SS, G.)

 POL-355.
 U.S. Foreign Policy

 Analysis of the process and substance of U.S. foreign policy.
 Attention is paid to the roles and limitations of the Presidency, Congress, the State Department, the National Security Council, public opinion and nongovernmental actors.
 Emphasis will be placed on current controversial global issues.
 Three hours per week.
 Four semester hours.
 (SS.)

 POL-356.
 Human Rights